 Aside from the basics of good sourcing and reference checking along with the fundamentals of setting deliverables and measuring results, there is one key question to ask yourself to ensure the dollars you spend with outside vendors deliver the results you expect, and more.

-Do you treat your vendor as a partner?
+Do you treat your outsourced vendors as partners in your business?

 Chances are your vendor has other customers.
 While you may have documented the statement of work and expected deliverables, vendors go the extra mile when they have access to you and/or the team members critical to their success . . . when you share your business metrics and how you measure success at a macro and micro level . . . when they feel their work is valued and recognized.